 But what should you buy while you’re there?
 The answers are as endless and varied as the markets themselves.
 In Stuttgart, teddy bears are a traditional souvenir.
 In Nuremberg, pick up some “prune men” (or zwetschgenmännie), small figurines made of dried fruit and walnuts (but don’t eat them!).
 In Vienna, you’ll find hand-painted tin ornaments, and Budapest is home to stunning Hungarian ceramics.

 A celebrated tradition, Christmas markets welcome patrons in almost every major European city, so if you visit between the second week of November and New Year’s, you’re almost guaranteed a market in the destination of choice.
 Most offer free entry, allowing you to save your Euros for delicious souvenirs and holiday treasures.
 If you’re looking to visit more than one holiday market and city, then tour and river cruise companies offer excursions dedicated specifically to Christmas markets.
-Just one of Viking River Cruises’ holiday itineraries, for instance, includes stops at the Christmas markets in Heidelberg, Wertheim, the walled medieval city of Rothenburg with its Christmas Museum, Bamberg, and Nuremberg.
+Just one of Viking River Cruises’ holiday itineraries, for instance, includes stops at the Christmas markets in Heidelberg, Wertheim, Bamberg, Nuremberg, and the walled medieval city of Rothenburg with its Christmas Museum.

 Recommended: 10 Most Romantic Cities in Europe